 – To encourage horse owners and riders to be even more sensitive to their horse’s mental and physical ailments and to strive for the horse’s balance (physically, mentally and emotionally).

-In 2008, Ranch Kaja and Grom was awarded the honorary title of Tellington TTouch® Center Slovenia for its work in the field of the Tellington TTouch® method.
+In 2008, the Kaja and Grom Ranch was awarded the honorary title of Tellington TTouch® Center Slovenia for its work in the field of the Tellington TTouch® Method.
 This was a very proud moment for us, as at that time there were only 5 other Tellington TTouch® Centres in the world.

 How the method works

-Like any other friendly touch, the Tellington TTouch® method has an effect on the physical body: it lowers blood pressure and pulse, calms breathing, activates cellular function and thus speeds up and helps the body’s self-care.
+Like any other friendly touch, the Tellington TTouch® method affects the physical body: it lowers blood pressure and pulse, calms breathing, activates cellular function and thus speeds up and helps the body’s self-care.

 Working on the ground, TTeam consists of slow, carefully executed exercises through the placement of poles, cones and over different surfaces.
-These exercises have been proven to improve coordination and concentration, balance movement and promote a sense of space.
+These exercises have been proven to improve coordination and concentration, balance movement and promote spatial sense.

 The Tellington TTouch® method has an effect on cell function: it stimulates the correct functioning and balance within each cell, thus affecting the peripheral nervous system and indirectly all the structures of the body.